JTan2231/castra/README.md

 The CLI is a veneer over the library.
 Projects that embed Castra can disable the `cli` feature flag to depend on the core APIs without pulling in presentation code (see `docs/library_usage.md`).

+Castra runs are stateless: each VM boots with a fresh overlay and all guest-side disk mutations are discarded when the VM stops.
+Export data you want to keep via SSH or other guest tooling before invoking `castra down`.

 ## Minimum Supported Rust Version

 Castra targets **Rust 1.77** or later.
 The crate opts into the 2024 edition and relies on the toolchain updates that shipped with that release family.
 Install via: